-List all of the main activities that are to be performed in each of the proposed development phases (those which are considered critical to the success of that development phase).
+List all of the main activities that are to be performed in each of the proposed development phases (those that are considered critical to the success of that development phase).
 These could include, for example, evaluating a new technology, developing a new subsystem, interface adaptations, manufacturing process development, materials development, software/firmware development, and qualification and test activities.
 Briefly explain the criticality of each key activity to the success of the associated development phase and to the overall activity.
-When compiling this list of key activities, please keep in mind that activities performed in the Technology Phase should target technical risk mitigation and not product qualification or industrialisation (these types of activity belong in the Product Phase).
+When compiling this list of key activities, please keep in mind that activities performed in the Technology Phase must target technical risk mitigation and not product qualification or industrialisation (these types of activity belong in the Product Phase).

 Key Partners